fahadyaseen0/ExpenseVouge-Daily-Expense-Tracker/README.md

 npm run dev
 ```

-This will start the development server, and you can access the application at [http://localhost:3000](http://localhost:3000).

-## Project Structure

 - `src`: Contains the source code for the React application.
   - `components`: React components used in the application.